 g.
 What might be one or more good ways to handle others who call you names?

 h.
 Would you step in if someone called a friend or classmate a name, or otherwise teased that person, and you believed it to be hurtful to that friend?
 If yes, how?

 D 6: Mr. K (the exterminator) tries different techniques to persuade the cat to catch and kill Aspie Mouse (bottom, p.
-13) , after his own techniques fail to work.
+13 ff.) , after his own techniques fail to work.
 First Mr. K belittles the cat for being weak.
-Then Mr. K promises the cat great food and a secure home (for a while, anyway).
+Then Mr. K promises the cat great food and a secure home (though it’s all a lie).

 a.
 When someone tries to shame/ belittle you, are you more likely or less likely to do what’s being asked?
 Why?

 b.
 Do you respond better to positive offers or negative threats?
 Under what conditions?
 In your experience, which do you trust more?
 Which are more likely to come true?

 c.
 When someone can’t or won’t follow through with either a positive promise or a threatening one (as Mr. K admits he can’t), what does that do to your trust?

 d.
 How often do you follow through with negative threats or positive promises you make?
 What’s the impact on others’ trust of you?